Places in Allen County, Indiana

 The Samuel Hanna grave, Lindenwood Cemetery, Fort Wayne, IN. after he died in June 1866 in the Allen County Public Library Digital Collections at the Allen County Public Library.
 The photo with a white obelisk tombstone in the background behind a tree on the left appears to show the early graves in Lindenwood Cemetery founded in July 1859 were literally buried in the existing forest.
 The cemetery currently has many big old trees but with wide open spaces between them.
 See Samuel Hanna and our Trees page.

-[ This needs a Then and Now comparison photo.
-See our Lindenwood Cemetery page ]
+[ See a recent photo for comparison on our Lindenwood Cemetery page. ]

 Pardon the detours on the cemetery grounds today.
 We have a few trees being removed for safety reasons.